Communal Grief Retreat

 There are parking spaces available onsite for those driving, as well as public transportation options.
 For those who are coming from out of town, there are a number of AirBnbs within a 10-minute drive of the Camp Kawartha Environment Centre.
 The Environment Centre is wheelchair accessible.
 Please let us know if you have any additional accessibility needs.

-Tuition: $135, or pay what you can.
-Tea, coffee, and snacks provided.
+• Tea, coffee, and an afternoon home-baked snack.
 Please bring your own lunch.

-If it would be helpful to have a brief phone conversation, to determine whether this gathering is the right fit for you, you’re welcome to contact Michael at: pathofbelonging@gmail.com.
+If it would be helpful to have a brief phone conversation, to determine whether this retreat is the right fit for you, you’re welcome to contact Michael at: pathofbelonging@gmail.com.

 Cancellation & Refund Policy: